Ultimate Travel Guide to Tusheti, Georgia

 The other alternative, especially if you want to enjoy some of Georgia’s best vineyards before heading to Tusheti, is to travel to Telavi from Tbilisi the morning before – this journey took me 2.5 hours in a shared taxi and cost 15 GEL.

-Spend the afternoon in Telavi enjoying a wine tour, then stay the night there (Eto Guesthouse is my pick) and leave to Tusheti the following morning.
+Spend the afternoon in Telavi enjoying a wine tour, then stay the night there (Boutique Hotel Kviria is my pick) and leave to Tusheti the following morning.

 Usually, your guesthouse in Telavi can arrange 4wd shared transport to Tusheti for you, so ask them, as a first port of call, the day before you want to depart.